zestysoft/sensus_analytics_integration/README.md

 - **Meter Longitude**: Longitude coordinate of the meter's location.
 - **Meter ID**: Unique identifier for the water meter.
 - **Meter Latitude**: Latitude coordinate of the meter's location.
-- **Latest Read Usage**: Latest cumulative usage recorded by the meter.
+- **Usage Odometer**: The total cumulative usage recorded by the meter.
 - **Billing Usage**: Total usage amount that has been billed.
 - **Billing Cost**: Total cost of the billed usage.
 - **Daily Fee**: Daily fee based on usage.
+- **Hourly Usage**: Water usage for the current hour from the previous day.
+- **Rain Per Inch Per Hour**: Rainfall data (in inches) for the current hour from the previous day.
+- **Temperature Per Hour**: Temperature data (in °F) for the current hour from the previous day.
+- **Hourly Timestamp**: Timestamp of the current hour's data from the previous day.

 ## Installation via HACS